Barney & Clyde by Gene Weingarten; Dan Weingarten & David Clark for September 27, 2021

 10. Pnutbowlavatar

-Thomas R. Williams over 2 years ago
+Thomas R. Williams about 3 years ago

 Slant rhymes are par for the course in modern poetry and classical poetry as well.
 Cf. "aleator classicus